 You may want to experiment to find the dosage that works for you, especially if you are using it to control sugar cravings.
 Chromium Picolinate should not be taken without breaks for more than 8 weeks at a time, and never more than instructed on the bottle.
 Always make sure, as with any supplements, that you buy from a reputable brand for a good quality, controlled product that actually works.

 POTENTIAL SIDE EFFECTS:

-It may not be safe for everyone to supplement with chromium picolinate.
-Always consult with your doctor before taking supplements if you have the following conditions-
+It may not be safe for everyone to supplement with chromium picolinate, and you should always consult with your doctor before taking these supplements if you have the following conditions:-

 - Kidney or liver disease